It's crunch time for OPEC as oil prices rise

 Members of the oil cartel are meeting Friday in Vienna to consider a potential production increase that would please its customers and help bring down prices.

 The summit promises to be a tense affair.
-Saudi Arabia has pushed for the cartel to increase supply by around 1 million barrels per day, but Iran has resisted major changes.
+Saudi Arabia has pushed for the cartel and its partners, such as Russia, to increase supply by around 1 million barrels per day, but Iran has resisted major changes.

 Nervous investors pushed US crude futures up 1.3% to around $66.30 per barrel on Friday.